This page was last updated on 07 May, 2021.

 No health screening is in place at the land borders.

-Parliament has extended the current nationwide state of crisis through June 30, 2021 to effectively manage state resources in response to the coronavirus pandemic.
+Parliament has extended the nationwide state of crisis through June 30, 2021 to effectively manage state resources during the coronavirus pandemic.

-The Government of North Macedonia has banned gatherings of more than four persons in public places 24 hours a day, seven days a week.
+The Government of North Macedonia continues to ban gatherings of more than four persons in public places 24 hours a day, seven days a week.
 Exceptions to this rule include families with children, persons waiting for public transportation, and employees conducting official business.
 A list of exceptions may be found here: https://vlada.mk/node/23153.

 Individuals must practice two-meter social distancing in public and wear a protective face covering in all closed and open public spaces, including markets, shops, banks, post offices, health facilities, and public transport.